Design and Analysis of Phase Conjugation-Based Self-Alignment Beamforming for RIS-Assisted Terahertz SWIPT: NUMERICAL RESULTS AND ANALYSIS

 \subsection{Parameters Setting}

 The system parameters are summarized in Table \ref{tab1}.
-The amplifier architecture follows the hybrid linear-nonlinear design framework established in \cite{r32}, achieving a peak gain of 25.63 dB through coordinated operation of its cascaded linear and nonlinear stages.
-The RIS unit cell gain radiation pattern, adopted from \cite{r42}, assuming that the BS and UE share the same gain.
-Molecular absorption loss coefficient is 9.217 × 10$^ {-4}$ dB/m at the operational frequency\cite{r34}.
-The RIS and receiver antenna are uniform planar arrays with an half-wavelength spaced unit cells \cite{r33}.
-And the noise $\sigma_\text{r}^2$ = $\sigma_\text{a}^2$ = $-$70 dBm \cite{r39}, $\sigma_{p}^2$ = 2$Z_{0}k_BT_{o}F_{p}B$, $k_B$ is the Boltzmann constant.
+The amplifier architecture follows the hybrid linear-nonlinear design framework established in \cite{r40}, achieving a peak gain of 21.9 dB through coordinated operation of its cascaded linear and nonlinear stages.
+The RIS unit cell gain radiation pattern, adopted from \cite{r41}, assuming that the BS and UE share the same gain.
+Molecular absorption loss coefficient is 9.217 × 10$^ {-4}$ dB/m at the operational frequency\cite{r42}.
+The RIS and receiver antenna are uniform planar arrays with an half-wavelength spaced unit cells \cite{r43}.
+And the noise $\sigma_\text{r}^2$ = $\sigma_\text{a}^2$ = $-$70 dBm \cite{r44}, $\sigma_{p}^2$ = 2$Z_{0}k_BT_{o}F_{p}B$, $k_B$ is the Boltzmann constant.

-The UE employs energy reciprocity protocol where the power feedback ratio is configured as $\delta $ = 0.5$\%$ to mitigate returned power loss of received power.
-And the system allocates $\gamma$ = 0.5$\%$ of the received power for information reception, with the dominant residual power (1-$\delta$-$\gamma$ = 99$\%$) dedicated to energy harvesting operations.
 For geometric system modeling, the RIS plane is embedded in a Cartesian coordinate system with its phase center coinciding with the origin (0, 0, 0) of the xOy-plane.
-The UE is positioned along the positive z-axis under boresight alignment, maintaining a LOS propagation distance $d$ orthogonal to the RIS plane.
+The UE is positioned along the positive z-axis under boresight alignment, maintaining a line of sight propagation distance $d$ orthogonal to the RIS plane.
+Assuming an initial system power of 1 mW, the signal is initially scattered by the RIS.